nabaneetLahiri/Cybersecurity-Training-Content/s1_threats_attacks_vulns.md

 <img width="50%" src="https://www.simplilearn.com/ice9/free_resources_article_thumb/types-hacker.JPG">
 </p>

-> - **Black Hat** - Hackers that seek to perform malicious activities.
+- **Black Hat** - Hackers that seek to perform malicious activities.
-> - **Gray Hat** - Hackers that perform good or bad activities but do not have the permission of the organization they are hacking against.
+- **Gray Hat** - Hackers that perform good or bad activities but do not have the permission of the organization they are hacking against.
-> - **White Hat** - Ethical hackers; They use their skills to improve security by exposing vulnerabilities before malicious hackers.
+- **White Hat** - Ethical hackers; They use their skills to improve security by exposing vulnerabilities before malicious hackers.
-**Script Kiddie / Skiddies** - Unskilled individual who uses malicious scripts or programs, such as a web shell, developed by others to attack computer systems and networks and deface websites.
+-**Script Kiddie / Skiddies** - Unskilled individual who uses malicious scripts or programs, such as a web shell, developed by others to attack computer systems and networks and deface websites.
-**State-Sponsored Hacker** - Hacker that is hired by a government or entity related.
+-**State-Sponsored Hacker** - Hacker that is hired by a government or entity related.
-**Hacktivist** - Someone who hacks for a cause; political agenda.
+-**Hacktivist** - Someone who hacks for a cause; political agenda.
-**Suicide Hackers** - Are hackers that are not afraid of going jail or facing any sort of punishment; hack to get the job done.
+-**Suicide Hackers** - Are hackers that are not afraid of going jail or facing any sort of punishment; hack to get the job done.
-**Cyberterrorist** - Motivated by religious or political beliefs to create fear or disruption.
+-**Cyberterrorist** - Motivated by religious or political beliefs to create fear or disruption.

 ## <span style="color:#009fd4">Terminology</span>